Understanding the Challenges of FPGA-Driven High-Speed Data Acquisition Systems

 The Challenge of SWaP for FPGAs

-Size, weight and power (SWaP) is a cornerstone for many defense applications along with cost and performance.
+Size, weight, and power (SWaP) are a cornerstone for many defense applications along with cost and performance.
 However, these parameters are not always team players, so a choice needs to be made or at the very least compromises for the best overall solution.
-FPGA-based designs are often seen as the most power hungry designs, and IO devices are getting much smaller while performance is also increasing.
+FPGA-based designs are often seen as the most power-hungry designs, and IO devices are getting much smaller while performance is also increasing.
 As we pack more power into a smaller space, can it be properly cooled?
 Where are the problem areas?
 What are the trends?
 Where should we pay attention?
-Do you want to buy from a supplier who focusses only functionality?
+Do you want to buy from a supplier who focuses only on functionality?

 - FPGA cooling challenges